French bank stress spreads across money markets

 * European banks leaning on currency market for dollars

-* Lenders still willing to make overnight dollar loans (Adds French bank CDS closing levels in paragraphs 12, 13)
+* Lenders still willing to make overnight dollar loans (Adds details on market action, byline)

 By Richard Leong and Karen Brettell